 If your organization uses PowerPoint and the Google Meet platform for virtual presentations, this guide will explain the options you have for sharing your presentation during a meeting.
 The options are the same whether you are using the Windows or Mac version of PowerPoint.

-If you have only one screen, your laptop screen or a single monitor on a desktop, you have three options for sharing your PowerPoint presentation in a Google Meet meeting.
+If you have only one screen, your laptop screen or a single monitor on a desktop, you have four options for sharing your PowerPoint presentation in a Google Meet meeting.

 Option 1: Full-screen Slide Show